Taxes in Portugal for natural persons

 Who pays TSU in Portugal?

-TSU is paid by both employers and employees.
-The contribution is calculated as a percentage of your salary, and is divided into two rates:
+The TSU is calculated as a percentage of salary, and is divided into two rates:

 How is TSU paid in Portugal?